MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-document-sharing-onedrive.md

 The base application is used to specify the URL of the document to be opened in OneDrive.
 The document information is stored as record in the **Document Sharing** table.
 Documents can be stored and passed to OneDrive as either BLOB or Media data types.

-Codeunit **9510 Document Service Management** includes two procedures that run the **Document Sharing** codeunit of the system application to start the document flow for either opening the document in OneDrive or sharing the document with other in OneDrive:
+Codeunit **9510 Document Service Management** includes four procedures that run the **Document Sharing** codeunit of the system application to start the document flow for either opening the document in OneDrive or sharing the document with other in OneDrive:

 |Method|Description|
 |------|-----------|